-The Dibble Institute’s relationship programs are successfully used to help reduce risks and build protective factors for vulnerable, at-risk or homeless youth and young parents using a Positive Youth Development approach.
+The Dibble Institute’s programs help enhance outcomes for vulnerable, at-risk or homeless youth in the core area of social and emotional well-being as well as reduce risks and build protective factors using a Positive Youth Development approach.

-These engaging, relevant, and inclusive programs help youth develop social and emotional well being, offer tools to build healthy permanent connections, and encourage educational completion and employment.
+Our engaging, relevant, and inclusive programs offer tools to build healthy permanent connections, and encourage educational completion and employment.

 Love Notes 3.0 Classic, an evidence-based relationship skills program, empowers young people by developing these protective factors:

 - Develop relationship capacity,